Aiven-Open/klaw-docs/docs/HowTo/kafka-cluster-migration/sync-acls-from-cluster.md

 # Synchronize ACLs from cluster

-To synchronize ACLs from an Apache Kafka cluster with Klaw metadata, use this procedure, which entails retrieving the ACLS (Producers & Consumers) from an existing Apache Kafka cluster and assigning them to a team in Klaw.
+To synchronize ACLs from an Apache Kafka® cluster with Klaw metadata, use this procedure, which entails retrieving the ACLS (Producers & Consumers) from an existing Apache Kafka cluster and assigning them to a team in Klaw.